thoughtbot/guides/CONTRIBUTING.md

 ## Getting Feedback

-Since these are our guides, we want everyone at thoughtbot to see them.
-We have a lot of offices across a lot of timezones, so we leave all PRs open for at least a week to get feedback from everyone.
+Since these are our guides, we want everyone at Fleet to see them, so we leave all PRs open for at least a week to get feedback from everyone.